isaac-chung/isaac-chung.github.io/blog/2024-01-21-llm-serving/index.md

 :::

 <!-- truncate -->

+<Figure
+  image={coach}
+  alt="A baseball coach blowing a whistle while holding a stopwatch." caption="Image by OpenAI DALL-E 3."
+/>

 ## What metrics does Ollama provide?
 To see timings for each response, add the `--verbose` flag after the run command. e.g. `ollama run llama2 --verbose`.
 Here is an example output: